 In addition to terms defined elsewhere in this Agreement, the following definitions will apply to capitalized words in this Agreement:

-The above order of precedence will apply unless: 1) the conflicting term is expressly stated to vary the conflicting provision of the controlling document; 2) the controlling document specifically provides that a lower order document may vary the relevant term of the controlling document; or 3) the Parties expressly agree otherwise.
+The above order of precedence will apply unless: 1) the conflicting term is expressly stated to vary the conflicting provision of the controlling document; 2) the controlling document specifically provides that a lower order document may vary the applicable term of the controlling document; or 3) the Parties expressly agree otherwise.
 All rights not expressly granted herein are reserved by Campaign Monitor.

 The Parties acknowledge that in the course of performing their obligations under this Agreement, each party (a “Recipient”) may receive information that is either clearly marked as “confidential” or nonpublic information which, under the circumstances surrounding the disclosure, a reasonable person would conclude should be treated as confidential (“Confidential Information”) from the other party (a “Discloser”).
 Recipient covenants and agrees that neither it nor its agents, employees, officers, directors or representatives will disclose or cause to be disclosed any Confidential Information of the Discloser, except (a) to those employees, representatives, or contractors of the Recipient who require access to the Confidential Information to exercise its rights under this Agreement and who are bound by confidentiality obligations, or (b) as such disclosure may be required by Law, subject to and to the extent permitted by Law, the Recipient providing to the Discloser written notice to allow the Discloser to seek a protective order or otherwise prevent the disclosure.
 Nothing in this Agreement will prohibit or limit the Recipient’s use of information: (i) previously known to it without breach or obligation of confidence, (ii) independently developed by or for it without use of or access to the Discloser’s Confidential Information, (iii) acquired by it from a third party that was not under an obligation of confidence with respect to such information at the time of disclosure, or (iv) that is or becomes publicly available through no breach of this Agreement.